 - Diet culture: believing that all bodies can be thin and those that aren’t are doing something wrong

-Our society drives unhealthy body norms and beliefs.
-These norms and beliefs have a significant impact on eating disorders.
 Think about it this way: if I’m feeling bad about my life in general, that is overwhelming and I don’t know how to solve the problem.
 But if I feel bad about my body, I feel as if I have control over that.
 I’ve been taught that if I eat right and exercise enough I can limit my risk of disease, ridicule, and unhappiness.
 I can increase my chances of success in this society.
 So of course it makes perfect sense for me to put my negative feelings and thoughts into my body, which I think I can control, rather than elsewhere.
+This is just one way social norms cause eating disorders.

-1. Sexism: women are expected to be small, and men are expected to be strong
+1. Sex and gender norms: women are expected to be small, and men are expected to be strong

-Eating disorders are intertwined with sexism.
+Eating disorders are intertwined with sex and gender norms.
 First, they primarily affect women, although eating disorders in men are steeply rising.
-And all genders suffer from the stereotypes that drive sexism.
+And all genders, especially trans and nonbinary people, suffer from sex and gender stereotypes about bodies and weight.
 The belief that women must be small and men must be big set us up for the belief that our appearance is vital to who we are.

 Also, explore society’s assumptions about boys and men.
 How do you feel about men being vulnerable, afraid, and sad?
 Talk about how we pressure girls to stay small while we praise boys to grow “big and strong.”
 Masculinity can trap boys and men as much as it puts women and girls in rigid gender roles.